KTDownes/CryoET/WARP VS AT.md

 ml AreTomo2
 WarpTools ts_aretomo --settings warp_tiltseries.settings --angpix 10 --alignz 600 --axis 93 --axis_iter 3 --device_list 4 --min_fov 0.1
 ```
-the flag -- min_fov excludes tilts which have drifted away from the tomograms field of view.
+The flag -- min_fov excludes tilts which have drifted away from the tomograms field of view.
 You can determine how much shift is acceptable, I use 0.1 which disables tilts containing less than 10% of the tomos field of view.

-  Difference to stand alone AT:
+**Difference to stand alone AT:**
-    our tilt axis is approc 93. axis_iter searches around this value to find best axis.
+    Our tilt axis is approx 93. axis_iter searches around this value to find best axis.
 In standalone AT this is just denoted as TiltCor1 (find and correct my tilt axis).
     Standalone has a default 0.7 DarkTol flag.
 This removes dark tilts.
 Cannot run this through warp.
 Removal of dark tilts occurs in the import step with min_intensity.
 Not sure of the relationship between DarkTol and min_intensity.
-I found
-  min_intensity combined with the min_fov flag removes similar (sometimes more) tilts than AT and results in better recons than if neither are flag or if each are flagged independently.
+I found min_intensity combined with the min_fov flag removes similar (sometimes more) tilts than AT and results in better recons than if neither are flag or if each are flagged independently.

 Sbatch defocus hand and flipping if needed
 Warp_hand
 ```
 #!/bin/bash